msg138/FileSortBurn/README.md

 Organize files from directory 'input/' into multiple directories with max size in 'output/' Directories in 'output/' are then used for burning to disk(s)

+Essentially, any files you place into 'input/' will be moved to several directories of maxSize (specified by you) in 'output/', which is then used to create an ISO (GPG encrypted tar.gz) to burn to a disk.
+Will store a tree of files on the disk in 'tree/' folder.

 ## Getting Started

 First, clone the Github repo,